The purpose of Fort Worth Opera's Frontiers program is to give voice to unpublished 21st century

 completed composition.
 Six to eight works will be selected for the final showcase.

 PREPARE.
 Fort Worth Opera artists will be coached on the selected pieces by the music staff during the

 annual opera festival in Fort Worth.
 Final music rehearsals will be overseen by a guest conductor and

 held during lunchtime previews open to the public during the final week of the Festival.

 The composers will be invited to participate in the final rehearsal process and will receive feedback

 INTRODUCE.
 Artistic directors for professional opera companies, classical music publishers, funding

 organizations, and Fort Worth Opera community members will be invited to attend the two afternoons

-of the workshop performances as part of the final weekend of the Festival (May 9-11, 2013).
+of the workshop performances as part of the final weekend of the Festival.
 An emcee

 and the conductors will introduce each piece.
 Discussion about the works with the composers will follow